It occurs when the inner lining of the eyelids swells. This transparent lining, called the conjunctiva, also covers the eye’s surface.

-- Corticosteroids: commonly administered in the form of eye drops to help reduce the inflammatory response of the eye and, subsequently, reduce eye swelling.
+- Corticosteroids: widely administered in the form of eye drops to help reduce the eye’s inflammatory response and, subsequently, reduce eye swelling.

 - Anti-inflammatory drug: can be a topical or oral medication to help reduce inflammation and pain.

-- Antihistamines : A common treatment for allergic reactions to suppress the release of histamine, a substance produced by the body when exposed toallergens .
+- Antihistamines: A standard treatment for allergic reactions to suppress histamine release, a substance produced by the body when exposed to allergens.